Rent Hud (1963)

 Spoiler Alert

-Hud Bannon really isn't an anti-hero at all, but an irredeemably contemptuous villain with a charming, attractive façade.
-In the era of the sixties counterculture Hud was taken as a role model for the way he stood up to and contested the rules his father lived by.
+Hud isn't so much an anti-hero as an irredeemably contemptuous villain with a charming, attractive façade.
+In the era of the sixties counterculture He was taken as a role model for the way he stood up to and contested the rules of his his father.
 They admired his individualism, however corrupt.

-Patricia Neal is sympathetic as the Bannon's sassy housekeeper with a past, who occasionally enters into the crosshairs of Hud's licentious gaze.
+Patricia Neal is sympathetic as the sassy housekeeper with a past, who occasionally enters the crosshairs of Hud's licentious gaze.
 There is a very elegant score from Elmer Bernstein.
-But the glory of the film is James Wong Howe's photography in Panavision, dominated by the epic, white, Texan skies.
+But the triumph of the film is James Wong Howe's photography in Panavision, dominated by the epic, white, Texan skies.

-Bannon is a rapacious capitalist who intends to flatten his father's ranch and produce oil.
+Hud is a rapacious capitalist who intends to flatten his father's ranch and produce oil.
 It is a landscape where sickness is endemic, and the future uncertain.
-Hud is an elegiac lament to the passing of the old west, But it is political too; the old men have let us down.
-It's time its institutions and conventions were challenged.
+This is an elegiac lament to the passing of the old west, But it is political too; the old men have let us down.
+It's time their institutions and conventions were challenged.

 0 out of 0 members found this review helpful.